-- This Committee should consist of a minimum of two faculty members (including the supervisor).
+- This Committee should consist of at least one full-time McGill faculty member in addition to the supervisor(s).
 Committee members are typically professors in the Atmospheric and Oceanic Sciences; however professors in other McGill departments may also be appropriate in some cases.
-A minimum of two committee members must be full-time at McGill.

 - The role of the Supervisory Committee is to assist the Ph.D. student in the advancement of his/her research and thesis, and to evaluate and report on progress.